numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

 `Text Classification` is a `machine learning` technique that calculates the similarity between the string of text you need to categorize and a collection of already categorized strings you provide to the library to learn from it.

-The `accuracy` of the classification process can be augmented by finetuning the technique used to split the text strings before performing the `similarity calculation` process, which is based on collections of `N-Grams` instead of collections of single words.
-In this context, a `n-gram` is a contiguous sequence of `n words`, where `n` can be equal to 1 (`monogram`), 2 (`bigram`), 3 (`trigram`) and so on.
+Every string of text is decomposed in collections of `n-grams` and compared by using a `similarity calculator`.
+A `n-gram` is a contiguous sequence of `n words`, where `n` can be equal to 1 (`monogram`), 2 (`bigram`), 3 (`trigram`) and so on.

-A `Text Classification` library can be super-useful for the resolution of many problems, such as `spam detection` or `language detection` in an automated environment.
+A `Text Classification` library can be very useful for the resolution of many problems, such as `spam detection` or `language detection` in an automated environment.

-## Example 1: Main Scenario
+## A use case scenario: language detection

-Let's imagine we do have `several strings of text` we need to `detect the language` for, but `we don't want to pay` for using the `Google Translate API` or we are working in an environment that lacks of internet access.
+We have several strings of text and we want to detect their language.

-We do know that these strings of text can be among three different languages (English, Swedish and Danish), but nothing more than that.
+We do know beforehand that these strings of text can be among three different languages, and we do have a batch of pre-labeled strings for each of them, but nothing more than that.

 To perform the task above you need only few lines of code: